jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *I was not supposed to be born.*

-*I was very poor, so poor that one of my older sisters died as a child from {malnutrition?}.
+*I was very poor, so poor that one of my older sisters died as a child from malnutrition.
 People called my mom crazy for being pregnant with me, and even my dad was telling her to get rid of me.
 But Catholics believe that life is granted by God.
 So she kept me.*

 *We were so poor we were evicted from our house when I was young.
 I figured the thing that caused my mom the most pain was poverty.
 All I wanted to do was make money for my mom.
 I can take care of her by making a lot of money.*

 *But my mom would always whisper in my ear that I would become a priest.
 She had given my life up to God.
 I would follow her to Mass, but I didn’t really care.
 I even took my tithe and bought comic books!
 I was taught at church about hell, so in the back of my mind the idea of hell was scaring me while I read the comic books—haha!
 I was always uncomfortable, but that was all theory—which shows the uselessness of theory.
-Because the fun of the comic books was greater than the intellectual threat of hell.*
+Because the enjoyment I got from the comic books was greater than the intellectual threat of hell.*

 <p style="text-align: center;">*</p>

 On faith.

 *What is faith?
 Faith is belief in the miracle of loving service.
 It is a miracle that God provides people with love in their hearts to serve to bring about his kingdom.
-So I’m very thankful for you and for donors who make this miracle, this school, possible.*
+So I’m very thankful for you and for donors who make this school possible.*

 <p style="text-align: center;">*</p>

 On the Cambodia Mission.

 *The Jesuits needed someone who truly understood Buddhism.
-So I was given the mission of studying Buddhism in Sri Lanka and becoming an ordained monk.
-Actually, most of my friends here are monks.*
+So I was given the mission of studying Buddhism in Sri Lanka and became an ordained Buddhist monk.
+Actually, most of my friends in Cambodia are monks.*

 *For me, there were two motivations.
-There was curiosity, but that was on the side.
+There was intellectual curiosity, but that was secondary.
 Mainly, it was love.
 How can you show Cambodians that you love them?
 You must know them.
 So in Cambodia, you* must *understand Buddhism.*

 *For me, two things are important about Cambodia.
 The raising of influential people in all areas of society who are competent—have the head—but not just that: nurturing people who also have conscience—the right heart.
 Second, it is good Buddhism.
 I have a Ph.D., but a monk’s words are a hundred times more influential in Cambodian society.
 If Cambodian Buddhism is solid, Cambodian society will thrive.*